 10- Confirming The Mentor Applicant Completed a 2 or 4 Year Degree

-Buddy approvers should review the collegiate data to confirm that the mentor applicant successfully completed a 2 or 4 year degree at an accredited institution.
-If a mentor applicant has not completed a degree, but has significant professional experience in their field and a commitment to educational opportunity, they can be submitted for Excemption Approval.
+For Chicago applicants, buddy approvers should review the collegiate data to confirm that the mentor applicant completed a 2 or 4-year degree at an accredited institution.
+Suppose a mentor applicant has not completed a degree but has significant professional experience in their field and a commitment to educational opportunity.
+In that case, they can be submitted for an exception approval.
 The owner should have sent a case for the mentor to the Associate Director of Screening.
 The Associate Director of Screening will send the case to the Executive Director of that region.
-If approved, the approval should be recorded in the activity history and match notes of the application.
+If approved, the approval should be recorded in the activity history.
 Buddy approvers should confirm exemption approval exists before RTBM-ing.
+Baltimore and NYC applicants are not required to have a higher ed degree.

 11- Review The Mentor Applicant's Answers To The Required Disclosures

-The buddy approver should review the mentor applicant's answers to the required disclosures questions that import to the Disclosures section of Salesforce.
+The buddy approver should review the mentor applicant's answers to the required disclosure questions.
 The answers should be 'No' to all questions.
-Any answers of 'Yes' require that the mentor applicant be approved via by the Associate Director of Screening.
-This will be noted in "Chatter" on the application.
+Any 'Yes' will need to be reviewed and approved by AD.
+This will be noted in Chatter.

 12- Reviewing the applicant's Mentor Together Application